Running Tent Business From Home — UK Blueprint

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-What is a Tent Business?
+What is Tent Business?

 A tent business involves selling and renting tents to a variety of clients, including outdoor enthusiasts, wedding planners, and charities.
 The business can be run online or offline, and can involve selling tents through a website, social media, or local outreach.Video Breakdown